restarian/brace_document/docs_raw/README.md

 **Bonuses:**
 * A beautiful showpiece of fully asynchronous non-blocking run-time program/script.
-* Idempotent API design runs safely from anywhere on the system.
+* A versatile and idempotent API design runs safely from anywhere on the system.
-* Uses a extensible design which incorporates the commonjs system via npm
+* Uses a extensible design which incorporates the commonjs system to create a plugin platform.
 * Operates as a system program from the command line or an import module script.
 * Uses AMD (asynchronous module definition), syntax.
-* Tested and working in Linux and/or Windows environments.
+* Tested in Linux and/or Windows environments.
 * Well commented, thoroughly unit tested and professional code

 **Caveats:**
 * Only works with git repositories.

-* Only works with github.com hosting as of now.
+Brace document serves as a platform to generate/modify document pages.
+It creates and stores a structure object which is representative of the document pages hierarchy.
+It also creates a data object which contains the individual document meta data and text content of all of the found documents.
+The structure and data objects are then passed to any available plugins found to be further modified.

+### Idempotent versatility
+All of the commands within the Brace document API are idempotent so that any of the plugins can call any of the module API members to generate different results.
+For example: the *document_parse.createStructure* ALI member can be called again in any of the plugins using the optional directory argument to create another a copy of the documents directory structure.